peterkuma/ml-clouds-2021/README.md

 above (`return results as JSON` on the search page). `limit=` in the URL to the JSON file should be changed to 10000, and `Show All Replicas` should be selected when searching.
-The resulting file list can be used with the program aria2c as `aria2c -i <file>` to download to files.
+The resulting file list can be used with the program aria2c as `aria2c -i <file>` to download the files.
 Afterwards, use the commands `create_by_model` and `create_by_var` to create an index of symlinks in the directory where the downloaded files are stored.
-This index is required by the main commands.
+This index is required by the `run` script.

 In the examples below it is assumed that the CMIP5 and CMIP6 files are stored in `input/cmip5/<experiment>/<frequency/` and